 - Speed Up - Increases the player's movement speed.
 Can be collected up to five times.

-- Line Bomb - Allows the player to set a line of bombs down automatically in front of him/her (by pressing the bomb button twice in a row).
+- Line Bomb - Allows the player to set a line of bombs down automatically in front of them (by pressing the Bomb button twice in a row).

-- Bomb Through - Allows the player to walk through bombs.
+- Bomb Through - Allows the player to walk freely through bombs.

-- Block Through - Allows the player to walk through soft blocks.
+- Block Through - Allows the player to walk freely through soft blocks.

 Hidden along the single-player campaign are Secret Panels, which can only be unlocked by performing a special feat in a certain level.
 Along with an achievement, collecting these panels also grant the player a certain reward.

 - Secret Panel 1 - In each round that ends with 5 or 0, destroy a Fire Up power-up item with a bomb blast to unlock this panel.
 Grants a Heart power-up.

 - Secret Panel 2 - In each round that ends with 1 or 6, destroy all blocks.
 Grants a Heart power-up.